 NEW 2014 Ductless Split Systems Line

 Friedrich's new J-Series ductless split system line offers 146 installation configurations - of which 102 meet Energy Star published minimums with SEERs up to 25.0 and EERs up to 14.0.
-The ductless wall-mounted units have several unique, built-in features that make for a simpler, one-person installation.
+The concealed duct unit is installed in the ceiling or furr down for unobtrusive installation.
+Available for single zone applications or can be mixed-and-matched with wall-mounted and ceiling cassette models in numerous multi-zone configurations.
 Friedrich's Precision Inverter Technology adjusts outdoor and indoor fan speeds and cooling output, to provide more precise cooling and dehumidification.

 Why Choose Friedrich

 As you shop for the perfect room air conditioner, you may encounter some familiar brand names.
 You've seen them on toasters, refrigerators, microwaves and washing machines.

 Not the Friedrich name.
 Because air conditioners are the sole focus of their company.
 They don't manufacture light bulbs or televisions.
 They make air conditioners.